-And if you feel like stuffing, check out my chicken stuffed peppers, quinoa stuffed eggplant, and stuffed portobellos.
+And if you like stuffed recipes, check out my chicken stuffed peppers, turkey stuffed acorn squash, and stuffed portobellos.
 And if you went a little cray-cray with tomatoes

 at the supermarket, make this chicken breast with tomatoes and garlic.